Sea to Summit with She Went Wild Ambassador Sara Piper

 After Mulu NP I embarked on Mount Kinabalu.
 Climbing up the crest to summit with the full moon on one side and rising sun on the other was a sight so powerful it can change one’s perspective on life.

 From the highest mountain to the longest river, I travelled down the Kinabatangan in search of Borneo’s ‘Big Five’; Orangutan, Pigmy Elephant, Crocodile, Hornbill and Proboscis Monkey.

-Then finally, it was onto one of the world’s best dive sites – Sipadan. – Wow!
+Then finally, it was onto one of the world’s best dive sites – Sipadan.
+Wow!
 This site exceeds its own reputation.
-Schools or sharks, countless turtles, towering gardens of coral so beautiful it was hard to believe my eyes.
-And Barracuda Point, delivering a tornado of it’s namesake fish.
+Schools of sharks, countless turtles and towering gardens of coral so beautiful it was hard to believe my eyes.
+And of course, Barracuda Point, delivering a tornado of it’s namesake fish.